The Latest: Making 2nd start in major, Morikawa wins PGA

 Collin Morikawa has won the PGA Championship in just his second appearance in a major.

-The 23-year-old California native and Berkeley graduate shot 6-under 64 in the final round at TPC Harding Park to finish two strokes ahead of Paul Casey and third-round leader Dustin Johnson.
-Morikawa joins Rory McIlroy, Tiger Woods and Jack Nicklaus as 23-year-olds to win the PGA.
+The 23-year-old California native and Berkeley graduate shot 6-under 64 in the final round at TPC Harding Park to finish two strokes ahead of Paul Casey.
+He joins Rory McIlroy, Tiger Woods and Jack Nicklaus as 23-year-olds to win the PGA.

 Morikawa chipped in from the fairway from 54 feet away on the 14th hole to break a logjam at 10 under.
 He then had an eagle on the par-4 16th when he drove the green and wound up just seven feet from the pin.